armStrapTools/armStrap/README.md

     family = ubuntu
     version = vivid

-* Family : Specify the family of the root filesystem, see __./armStrap -r__ for a list of valid distributions
+* Family : Specify the family of the root filesystem, see __./armStrap -r__ for a list of valid distributions.
 * Version : Specify the version of the root filesystem.

 Kernel